natronimo/TVC/README.md

 ## Simulation Block Diagram
-The simulation begins with a state vector, **x**, an input vector, **u**, and a disturbance force vector, **w**.
+The simulation begins with a state vector, **x**, an input vector, **u**, and a randomized disturbance force vector, **w**.
 These vectors are fed into the dxdt function which is numerically integrated through time to return the state vector at the next time step.
-The state vector is multiplied by the output matrix, **C**, and added to a measurement noise vector, **v**, to create the output vector, **y**.
+The state vector is multiplied by the output matrix, **C**, and added to a randomized measurement noise vector, **v**, to create the output vector, **y**.
 The output vector is fed into a Kalman Filter, which uses the previous state estimate vector, **x_hat**, and the previous input vector to create the state estimate vector.
 The state estimate vector is subtracted by the reference state vector, **r_x**, multiplied by the LQR matrix, **K**, and added to the reference input vector, **r_u**, to create the input vector.
 The loop continues.

+!(<blockquote class="imgur-embed-pub" lang="en" data-id="a/IDOhoya" data-context="false" ><a href="//imgur.com/a/IDOhoya"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>)

 ## Control Law Design
 The most powerful methods of control are designed for linear systems.
 The rocket dynamics are highly nonlinear, but they can be linearized around a fixed point to utilize such methods as optimal control.
 A fixed point, for our purposes, is a state where the system will remain in equlibrium when subject to a constant input.
 The rocket's fixed point is in the vertical orientation with the body frame thrust vector represented as <0, 0, mg>.
 This presents a problem because mass is constantly decreasing as fuel is expended.
-For our linearized dynamics, we will everywhere substitute T for mg and make the dynamics functions of the rocket's mass.
+To overcome this, we will everywhere substitute mg for T and make the linearized model a function of the rocket's mass.

 ## State Estimation
+To account for

 ## Visualization